-The scooter has a claimed range of 16 miles under ideal conditions.
+The Unagi Model One has a claimed range of 16 miles under ideal conditions.

-We got 8.3 miles during our range test of the Unagi E500 with a 165 lb rider.
+We got 8.5 miles during our range test with a 165 lb rider.
 The test simulates realistic urban commuting conditions (16 mph top speed, frequent stops, hills).

 The model one packs a 282 watt-hour battery pack composed of very premium LG HG2 18650 lithium-ion cells, contenders for the best 18650 batteries.